“Dude, you’re freakin’ jacked!”

 Even a few extra pounds of fat will be enough to cover whatever muscular gains you’ve made in the gym.
 I tend to put on weight easily, so if I don’t really watch what I eat… I put on a quick 10 pounds like it’s nothing.
 Then I look sloppy.
 Doesn’t matter that I just did an awesome workout and pressed 100 lb dumbbells.
 My personal barometer is “Can I see my abs?”
 If so, I’m in good shape.

 I’m not going to outline a workout program.
 Google it.
 “Starting Strength” is good.
 Any program that gets you in the gym on a regular basis is good.
-A program should be heavy on the weights and relatively light on the cardio.
+A program should be heavy on the weights and relatively light on the steady state cardio.
 Running around the block isn’t a workout.
 It’s just activity that you can easily do that convinces you you’re doing SOMETHING.
 You need to be straining against some weights in the gym.
 Watch what you eat and the fat pounds will melt off.
 The occasional game of basketball, treadmill or stairmaster is good to keep your heart rate up and the muscles working when not lifting.
 Get massages.
 Stretch.
 It’s really not complicated.

 Again, if you hit the gym and take care of yourself… you are in the top 1%.
 Enjoy the spoils.